Zywave/booster/src/_areas/design-system/visuals/iconography.md

 ![](/images/navicon-don-t-2.png)

 <docs-do-not>
-The magnifying glass is often used for search and/or zoom which could create recognition issues for users.
+The magnifying glass is often used for search and/or zoom which could create confusion for users.

 </docs-do-not>